nabeelaccount/simple-argocd-1/README.md

 ArgoCD is a Continous Delivery (CD) tool which monitors an ops git repository for any changes to its image tags/version.
 Once a change is detected, ArgoCD will apply the change to the cluster.

+This is the ops repository which will emulate the typical experience of a Platform/DevOps Engineer experience.

 ## Getting started

+### Setting up Cluster

 Ensure you have a running Kubernetes cluster.
 The changes demonstrated here are based on running a single Kubernetes node using Docker Desktop.